By Dawn Fitch-Mitchell

 - Communicate Strategically and Effectively

-Identify your gaps.
-Analyze your company’s historic information by tracking a few years of pre, during and post processes to identify process gaps.
-Don’t be afraid to spend few bucks on external experts.
-Many times, an outside resource can get team members to discuss delicate topics of concern and help you analyze sensitive employee issues including, gender equality, minority hiring and retention, opportunities for growth and development, future leadership, communication and transparency.
+Identify Gaps in Company Processes.
+Analyze your company’s historic information by tracking for a specified period and documenting pre-existing programs, current efforts and post-processes.
+Don’t be afraid to spend a few bucks on external experts.
+Many times, an outside resource can get team members to discuss delicate topics of concern and help you analyze sensitive employee issues, including gender equality, minority hiring and retention, opportunities for growth and development, future leadership, communication and transparency.
 After filling the gaps, don’t forget to spread the word and share best practices with like organizations.

 Training and Development.
-Self-diagnosis, career plans and digital training centers are valuable resources that should be promoted for use and easily accessible.
-Having idle talent is like throwing money out the window, so provide those unicorns with learning platforms to occupy downtime by develop new talents or to enhance mediocre skills.
-Sessions can include planning, social behavior, using technology and communicating in tough situations.
-Make sure you provide a platform your team’s voices to be heard; try surveys such as Edge and Employee Engagement, connectivity apps or a good ‘ole fashion suggestion box.
+Valuable resources to allow employees to perform self-diagnosis, career planning, and digital training centers should be promoted to teams for use and easily accessible.
+Having idle talent is like throwing money out the window, so provide those unicorns with learning platforms to occupy downtime, to develop new talents or to enhance mediocre skills.
+Sessions can include planning, social behavior, using technology, and communicating in tough situations.
+Make sure you provide a platform for your team’s voices to be heard; try surveys such as Edge and Employee Engagement, connectivity apps or a good ole fashioned suggestion box.
 Providing a safe environment for employees to share honest, unfiltered opinions is one of the most valuable investments an organization can make.

 Set Targeted Initiatives and Goals.
-Initiatives are great, but goals tied to your initiatives is better.
-Organizations have been known to put actionable efforts in place and the hype is great; a campaign is launched, people are excited, hashtags are created, social media is pushed and then; the results are non-existant.
+Initiatives are great, but goals tied to your initiatives are better.
+Organizations have been known to put actionable efforts in place and the hype is great; a campaign is launched, people are excited, hashtags are created, social media is pushed and then the results are nonexistent

 I call those good, but weak efforts.
-Launching initiatives with accountability measures and goals, such as programs I have supported or launched; Breaking Bias, Diversity and Creativity Partners and No Respect 4 Status Quo.
-Requiring mandatory Unconscious Bias Training for all levels of employees, developing measurements and targets and communication from the top down, sends a specific message that employees will pay attention to.
-I know it can sound easy on paper and you may experience change the first few years; that’s when I suggest corporations implement the final strategic approach of hitting employees in the pocket by linking measurements to performance evaluations.
+Launching initiatives with accountability measures and goals, such as programs I have supported or launched include Breaking Bias, Diversity and Creativity Partners and No Respect 4 Status Quo.
+Success has proven greater when top leadership added a mandatory clauses to Unconscious Bias Training which included, all levels of employees were required to participate, measurements and targets were developed and enforced, and communication was driven from the top down.
+This approach sends a specific message that inspired employees to pay attention and respond.
+I am aware this approach can sound easy on paper and you may not experience change the first few years.
+If the needle of change doesn’t appear to move after a few years of these efforts, that’s when I suggest corporations implement the final strategic approach of hitting employees in the pocket by linking measurements to performance evaluations.

-Positive results will depend on your organization following this three-pillar approach of: 1.
-Delivering on process change 2.
-Displaying actions of Humanity and Belonging continuously 3.
-Engaging Leadership which includes your dedicated Diversity professional in a strong, communication strategy.
-Then your people will feel a part of change, believe in your brand and influence other talent to join and stay a while.
+Positive results will depend on your organization following this three-pillar approach: 1.
+Delivering on process change, 2.
+Displaying actions of Humanity and Belonging in your diversity programs continuously, and 3.
+Engaging leadership, which includes your dedicated Diversity professional in a strong, communication strategy.
+Then, your people will feel a part of change, believe in your brand, and influence other talent to join and stay a while.

 Dawn Fitch-Mitchell| Director of Diversity | DDB Worldwide | (212) 415-2087 | email@example.com | www.ddb.com/diversity-creativity